The Arch, near Aberystwyth

 Walks through huge beech trees with views over...

 Just outside the historic town of Presteigne, Nash Wood lies half in Wales and half in England, making it true ‘border country’.

-The circular walking trail explores the lovely mix of woodlands here.
-It goes to the Burfa Vista from which there are views over Radnor Forest and Burfa Bank, one of the many hillforts along this part of the border.
+The circular walking trail goes to a viewpoint overlooking Burfa Bank, one of the many hillforts along this part of the border.

-Nash Wood is ideal woodland habitat to see buzzards and goshawk or you may see siskins and crossbills which thrive on the large cones produced by the noble and Douglas fir.
+The woodland habitat is ideal to see buzzards and goshawk or you may see siskins and crossbills which thrive on the large cones produced by the noble and Douglas fir trees.

-You also have a good chance of seeing one of the many roe deer that live here and, if you visit in autumn, keep an eye out for colourful fungi.
+You may also see one of the many roe deer that live here and, if you visit in autumn, keep an eye out for colourful fungi.